Saturday, May 09, 2020

 Much of Asia has dealt with novel coronavirus outbreaks such as MERS and SARS in the last two decades, and while not as transmissible as COVID-19, they are both far more deadly.
 Go back to the fifties and the UK was dealing with a major influenza epidemic, and of course to 1918/19 and the infamous (and misnamed and misremembered) Spanish Influenza, which killed more people in a few months than the First World War, and was spread globally because of the mass movement of fighting men and refugees.

 Dig further back and there is a history of cholera epidemics across Europe and the Americas as our ancestors set about trading with and colonising parts of South Asia and Indochina where the bacterium Vibrio cholerae is endemic.
 Or further still to the outbreaks of bubonic plague and the still mysterious Black Death in the Middle Ages and Dark Ages.
-Take it back further to the Cyprian Plagues that swept through the Roman Empire’s cities in the second and third centuries.
+Take it back further to the Antonine and Cyprian Plagues that swept through the Roman Empire’s cities in the second and third centuries.

 Epidemics have been with us since we built cities and decided to live cheek-by-jowl with our fellow human beings.
 Since we decided that we needed to travel the globe for trade, exploration and the novelty of seeing new places and people and conquering them for the heck of it.